-Iraqi leader expected bombing in 2003, but not invasion
+Iraqi leader expected bombing in 2003, but not an invasion

 Saddam Hussein allowed the world to believe he had weapons of mass destruction to deter rival Iran and did not think the United States would stage a major invasion, according to a U.S. Army Special Operation soldier from TF20 and an FBI interrogator who questioned the Iraqi leader after his capture.